 Clifton is an area known as the start of the Coronado Trail.
 The town sits on the banks of the Gila River at an elevation of 3,562 feet.
-Clean, modern rooms await your arrival at the Rode Inn in Clifton, Arizona.
-The friendly staff will assist you in arranging tours or guides to attractions within Eastern Arizona.
+Clean, comfortable rooms await your arrival at the Rode Inn in Clifton, Arizona.

 Named after the Spanish explorer Francisco Vasquez de Coronado who explored this area in 1540 on a quest to find the Seven Cities of Cíbola, this highway prides itself with more than 460 curves on one of the least traveled federal highways.
 Enjoy the Apache-Sitgreaves National Forests while experiencing the dramatic change of hot, dry canyons to cool, lush forests at higher elevations.